Tower of Babel: Authorship

-Mythological context
+Historicity

-Biblical scholars see the Book of Genesis as mythological and not as a historical account of events.
+Biblical scholars see the Book of Genesis as mythological and not as an historical account of events.
 Genesis is described as beginning with historicized myth and ending with mythicized history.
-Nevertheless, the story of Babel can be interpreted in terms of its context.

-Genesis 10:10 states that Babel (LXX: Βαβυλών) formed part of Nimrod's kingdom.
-The Bible does not specifically mention that Nimrod ordered the building of the tower, but many other sources have associated its construction with Nimrod.
+Nevertheless, the story of Babel can be interpreted in terms of its context: Elsewhere in Genesis, it is stated that Babel (LXX: Βαβυλών) formed part of Nimrod's kingdom, which is located in Lower Mesopotamia.
+The Bible does not specifically mention that Nimrod ordered the building of the tower, but many other sources have associated its construction with him.
 Genesis 11:9 attributes the Hebrew version of the name, Babel, to the verb balal, which means to confuse or confound in Hebrew.
 The first century Roman-Jewish author Flavius Josephus similarly explained that the name was derived from the Hebrew word Babel (בבל), meaning "confusion".